stashapp/StashDB-Docs/docs/guide-to-scraping.md

 ## **Generate PHashes**

-1. Navigate to Settings (⚙ icon in top right) --> Tasks, then find the first heading "Library" in the middle of the page.
+1. Navigate to the Settings page (⚙ icon in top right), make sure you're on "Tasks" in the sidebar to the left, then find the first heading "Library" in the middle of the page.
 Make sure "Generate perceptual hashes" is turned on so PHashes will be created automatically each time you run a scan to add new scenes.
 This will slow down the scanning process, but for most users [it's worth it]({{ site.baseurl }}/docs/getting-started-stashdb/#whats-a-phash).
 PHashes are the main way to match your scenes with our data on StashDB.

     ![How to generate PHashes on scan](../../assets/images/gen-phashes-on-scan.jpg)
 <br/><br/><br/>